joshski/swanny/README.md

     swanny publish

-## Adding swanny to your project
+## Adding it to your project

-Usually you should swanny it to your project:
+Usually you should add swanny to your project's dependencies:

     npm init
     npm i swanny --save

-Then register swanny as the start script in your `package.json` file:
+Then register scripts in your `package.json` file:

 ```json
   "scripts": {